Sitemap Generator

 You can view the progress in the Status column.

-4. When you generate the sitemap first time, you must add the sitemap index file name to the robots.txt file as described in Update Sitemap Details in the robots.txt File.
+4. The first time you generate the sitemap, you must add the sitemap index file name to the robots.txt file as described in Update Sitemap Details in the robots.txt File.

 Note:

-If the sitemap is generated without any errors, the Status column displays the status as Generated, the timestamp appears in the Last Generated column, and the number of URLs generated appears in the URL Count column.
-If the sitemap is generated with some errors, the Status column displays the status as Generated with errors.
+If the sitemap generates without errors, the Status column displays the status as Generated, the timestamp appears in the Last Generated column, and the number of URLs generated appears in the URL Count column.
+If there are errors, the Status column displays the status as Generated with errors.
 If the sitemap generation fails, the Status column displays the status as Failed.
-You can then click Generated with errors or Failed to view the error report and troubleshoot the issue.
+You can click Generated with errors or Failed to view the error report and troubleshoot the issue.

 Add Site Management Tools Landing Pages to the Sitemap

-You can add SMT landing page URLs to your sitemap in addition to the default Homepage URL, Item URLs, Commerce Category and Subcategy URLs.
+You can add SMT landing page URLs to your sitemap along with the default Homepage URL, Item URLs, Commerce Category and Subcategy URLs.
 For more information about SMT Landing Pages, see Landing Pages.

 To add SMT landing page URLs to the sitemap: